DG8AB/valley312/README.md

 const stripePublishableKey = 'pk_test_51Om...'; // Your actual key
 ```

 This key is publicly visible, so it's safe to include directly in your client-side JavaScript for a static site.
-The client-side script now includes a console error and an alert if the placeholder is still present.
+The client-side script now includes a console error and an alert if the placeholder is still present, preventing the donation form from submitting.

 ### 4. Deploy the Backend (Vercel Serverless Function)